-- of a specific area or the design of the relevant engineering service so requires, such services can be located within the boundaries of a land area; - 1.13 'impact zone' means a geographical zone within which the capital infrastructure assets or system of capital infrastructure assets required to provide bulk services to an approved land development are located (the impact zones are Stellenbosch Town, Klapmuts, Dwars River, Franschhoek, Koelenhof, Polkadraai and Raithby); - 1.14 'internal engineering service' means an engineering service within the boundaries of a land area which is necessary for the use and development of the land area concerned and which is to be owned and operated by the Municipality or service provider; - 1.15 'land development' means the erection of buildings or structures on land, or the change of use of land, including township establishment (provision of engineering services infrastructure), the subdivision or consolidation of land or any deviation from the land use or uses permitted in terms of the Zoning Scheme; - 1.16 'land development application' means an application for approval of land development as contemplated in section 41 of the SPLUMA; - 1.17 'land use' means the purpose for which land is or may be used lawfully in terms of a the municipal land use scheme or of any other authorisation, permit or consent issued by a competent authority, and includes any conditions related to such land use purposes; - 1.18 'link engineering service' means the capital infrastructure assets associated with that portion of an external engineering service which links an internal engineering service to the applicable bulk service, and which is not shared by multiple users or the community generally; - 1.19 'LUPA' means the Western Cape Land Use Planning Act, 2014, Act.
-3 of 2014 (PN 99/2014 of 7 April 2014); - 1.20 'MSDF' means the current Stellenbosch Municipal Spatial Development Framework contained in the Municipality's approved Integrated Development Plan; - 1.21 'Municipality' means (a) the Stellenbosch Municipality (WCO24) established in terms of Provincial Notice 489 of 22 September 2000 in terms of the Local Government: Municipal Structures Act, 117 of 1998, and (b) includes all political structures or office bearers, the Municipal Planning Tribunal and municipal staff members to whom authority has been delegated to take decisions in terms of the Municipality's delegation system; - 'municipal infrastructure service' means any of the following municipal services, namely potable water, sewerage and wastewater treatment, electricity distribution, municipal roads, street lighting, storm water management, solid waste disposal and public transport, including non-motorised transport.
-Community facilities, including play equipment, street furniture, crèches, clinics, sports fields, indoor sports facilities or community halls.
-Conservation purposes, energy conservation, climate change; or engineering services. - 1.23 'Municipal Planning Tribunal' means a Municipal Planning Tribunal as defined in the SPUMA, and includes a municipal official authorised to determine land use and land development applications, in terms of section 35 of the SPLUMA; - 1.24 'Planning By-Law' means the Stellenbosch Municipality: Land Use Planning By-Law published in the Western Cape Provincial Gazette Extraordinary of 20 October 2015;
+- of a specific area or the design of the relevant engineering service so requires, such services can be located within the boundaries of a land area: - 1.12 'impact zone' means a geographical zone within which the capital infrastructure assets or system of capital infrastructure assets required to provide bulk services to an approved land development are located (the impact zones are Stellenbosch Town, Klapmuts, Dwars River, Franschhoek, Koelenhof, Polkadraai and Raithby); - 1.13 'internal engineering service' means an engineering service within the boundaries of a land area which is necessary for the use and development of the land area concerned and which is to be owned and operated by the Municipality or service provider; - 1.14 'land development' means the erection of buildings or structures on land, or the change of use of land, including township establishment (provision of engineering services infrastructure), the subdivision or consolidation of land or any deviation from the land use or uses permitted in terms of the Zoning Scheme; - 1.15 'land development application' means an application for approval of land development as contemplated in section 41 of the SPLUMA; - 1.16 'land use' means the purpose for which land is or may be used lawfully in terms of a the municipal land use scheme or of any other authorisation, permit or consent issued by a competent authority, and includes any conditions related to such land use purposes; - 1.17 'link engineering service' means the capital infrastructure assets associated with that portion of an external engineering service which links an internal engineering service to the applicable bulk service, and which is not shared by multiple users or the community generally; - 1.18 'LUPA' means the Western Cape Land Use Planning Act, 2014, Act.
+3 of 2014 (PN 99/2014 of 7 April 2014); - 1.19 'MSDF' means the current Stellenbosch Municipal Spatial Development Framework contained in the Municipality's approved Integrated Development Plan; - 1.20 'Municipality' means (a) the Stellenbosch Municipality (WCO24) established in terms of Provincial Notice 489 of 22 September 2000 in terms of the Local Government: Municipal Structures Act, 117 of 1998, and (b) includes all political structures or office bearers, the Municipal Planning Tribunal and municipal staff members to whom authority has been delegated to take decisions in terms of the Municipality's delegation system; - 1.21 'municipal infrastructure service' means any of the following municipal services, namely potable water, sewerage and wastewater treatment, electricity distribution, municipal roads, street lighting, storm water management, solid waste disposal and public transport, including non-motorised transport; - 1.22 'Municipal Planning Tribunal' means a Municipal Planning Tribunal as defined in the SPUMA, and includes a municipal official authorised to determine land use and land development applications, in terms of section 35 of the SPLUMA; - 1.23 'Planning By-Law' means the Stellenbosch Municipality: Land Use Planning By-Law published in the Western Cape Provincial Gazette Extraordinary of 20 October 2015;

-- 1.25 'SPLUMA' means the Spatial Planning and Land Use Planning Act, 16 of 2013; - 1.26 'Systems Act' means the Local Government: Municipal Systems Act, 2000, Act 32 of 2000 ("MSA"); and - 1.27 'Zoning Scheme' means the Stellenbosch Municipality: Zoning Scheme By-Law published in the Western Cape Provincial Gazette Extraordinary of 27 September 2019.
+- 1.24 'SPLUMA' means the Spatial Planning and Land Use Planning Act, 16 of 2013; - 1.25 'Systems Act' means the Local Government: Municipal Systems Act, 2000, Act 32 of 2000 ("MSA"); and - 1.26 'Zoning Scheme' means the Stellenbosch Municipality: Zoning Scheme By-Law published in the Western Cape Provincial Gazette Extraordinary of 27 September 2019.